davids52/PDFy-Hack-The-Box-/README.md

 1. Create file payload.php
 2. Hosting a php server locally by this command:

-  🔴🔴🔴Note: You must put payload.php in the same path where you run this command to host web server locally.
+  🔴🔴🔴Note: You must put payload.php in the same path where you run this command.

   ```php -S [IP address range for local access or you can type localhost only]:[port]```